Pachydactylus

 Pachydactylus is a genus of insectivorous geckos, lizards in the family Gekkonidae.
 The genus is endemic to Africa, and member species are commonly known as thick-toed geckos.
-The genus also displays rich speciation, having 57 distinct species identified when compared to other closely related gecko genera like Rhoptropus, most of which have emerged since 35Ma.
-It has been suggested that the reason for this rich speciation not from adaptive radiation nor nonadaptive radiation, but that the genus represents a clade somewhere between the two drivers of speciation.
+The genus also displays rich speciation, having 58 distinct species identified when compared to other closely related gecko genera like Rhoptropus, most of which have emerged since 35 Ma.
+It has been suggested that the reason for this rich speciation is not from adaptive radiation nor nonadaptive radiation, but that the genus represents a clade somewhere between the two drivers of speciation.
 P. bibronii geckos have been used by NASA as animal models for experimentation.

-Description
+Description of the Pachydactylus genus

-The genus Pachydactylus is characterized by dilated toe tips, usually with undivided scansors.
-Body scales are small, granular and non-overlapping, with scattered, large keeled tubercles.
+The genus Pachydactylus is characterized by dilated toe tips, usually with adhesive, undivided scansors, as well as hyperphalangy on the first digit of the manus and pes.
+Body scales are small, granular and non-overlapping, with or without large keeled or unkeeled tubercles.

 Coloration of Pachydactylus species varies, but is generally drab in color.

 Presence of adhesive toe pads varies by species and habitat, with rock dwelling species of Pachydactylus retaining adhesive pads, but unambiguous independent loss of toe pads in sand dwelling and burrowing species like P. rangei.

-Body size in Pachydactylus varies across the 57 species, ranging from 35 to 115mm Snout-Vent Length (SVL) with the ancestral condition of a larger body size with adhesive toe pads to suit a generalist habitat.
+Body size in Pachydactylus varies across the 58 species, ranging in snout-to-vent length (SVL) from 35 mm to 115 mm, with the ancestral condition of a larger body size with adhesive toe pads to suit a generalist habitat.